Sepzie/1800_DTC04/README.md

 Hi, this is Sepehr, I'm excited about this project because I have amazing teammates!
 Hi, this is Aditya.
 I am excited because it's Friday.
 This is Abdullah again.
 This is Hoda fixing the latest changes.
+Another line.

 ## Technologies
 Technologies used for this project: